-This site contains my background information, curriculum vitae, and various other links and references related to my current areas of interest, which include, in no particular order, the philosophy of art, performance, dance, music, theater, literature and film, and the philosophy of law, language, mind, ethics and culture where these areas intersect with the philosophy of art.
+curriculum vitae, and references related to my current areas of interest, which include, in no particular order, the philosophy of art, performance, dance, music, theater, literature and film, and the philosophy of law, mind, ethics, sports and culture where these areas intersect with the philosophy of art.

 I am an Assistant Professor in the Philosophy Department of the University of Dayton in Ohio, where so far I have taught Philosophy of Art, Philosophy and Film, Philosophy and Literature, Philosophy of Law, Philosophy of Music, Philosophy of Human Rights, Introduction to Philosophy and Philosophy and Theatre/Dance: Performing Human Identity, a course I developed with the Theatre/Dance program that includes both theoretical and practical components.
 In addition to teaching I am on the Pre-Law Studies Committee and have assisted with the Rites.Rights.Writes program at UD that integrates the arts with humanities lectures, symposia, performances, and other events.
 I am also a member of the Philosophy Department's Advisory and Hiring Committees for 2016-2017.